 Faculty and staff FERPA information

-This information is designed for staff and faculty of UMKC.
+This information and Quick Guide is designed for staff and faculty of UMKC.
 All information presented on this site is applicable to college level student records.
 FERPA provides privacy for all levels of education, but there are some differences in the provisions for elementary-secondary students and those for post-secondary students.

 The educational institution must provide the student with an opportunity to review their own records, and to challenge the contents if the student believes their record contains an error.